PrathameshSurve/PrathameshSurve/README.md

 <section>
   Hi there 👋
 </section>
+Programming is something I'm interested in, and I want to contribute to open source.

 - 🔭 I’m currently working on my future.
 - 🌱 I’m currently learning new skills.